Last updated: June 28, 2023

 - Each National People’s Congress (NPC) determines the setup of its special committees, which work under its direction.
 The NPC also appoints their chairpersons, vice-chairpersons, and other members—who are all NPC delegates.

-- When the NPC is not in session, the special committees work under the direction of the NPC Standing Committee (NPCSC), which may during such period appoint additional vice chairpersons and members of the special committees upon nominations by the Council of Chairpersons.
+- When the NPC is not in session, the special committees work under the direction of the NPC Standing Committee (NPCSC), which may during such period appoint additional vice-chairpersons and members of the special committees upon nomination by the Council of Chairpersons.
 Some members of the special committees are also members of the NPCSC.

-- The NPCSC appoints members of its working bodies upon nominations by the Chairperson and appoints members of the Delegate Credentials Committee upon nominations by the Council of Chairpersons.
-The General Office works under the direction of the Secretary General.
+- The NPCSC appoints members of its working bodies upon nomination by the Chairperson, except as otherwise provided by law; and appoints members of the Delegate Credentials Committee upon nomination by the Council of Chairpersons.
+The General Office works under the direction of the Secretary-General.